News, Articles & Knowledge

 3. Use terms that most of your audience will use to search for your products

-Product types
+Product Types

-Product types give extra information to help Google understand what your products are and show them for relevant queries.
+Product types give extra information to help Google understand what your products are and so show them for relevant queries.
 Remember your ‘Product Type’ is your own categorisation; not to be confused with ‘Google Product Category’ which uses ‘Google’s own’ categorisation rules and is required for feeds which target the US, UK, Germany, France and Japan.

-Further to this, using product types can help to structure your account through a detailed hierarchy which can be then used to segment and optimise your campaigns.
+Using product types can help to structure your account through a detailed hierarchy which can be then used to segment and optimise your campaigns.
 For example, if you’re selling MacBook’s you might want to categorise it as: Electronics > Computing > Laptops > MacBook’s.

 Shopping Ads and Feed Issues